hendersontrent/r-club-intro-bayes/README.md

 # r-club-intro-bayes

-Intro to Bayesian statistics in R presentation by me to Nous Group R Club 29 January 2021.
+Intro to Bayesian statistics in R presentation by me to Nous R Club 29 January 2021.